Nutritional Sciences Graduate Program: Admissions Information

 Cornell University expects all applicants to complete their application materials without the use of paid agents, credentials services, or other paid professional assistance.
 The use of such services violates University policy, and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the University.

 Deadlines for applications: The Field of Nutrition typically accepts PhD students for both the Fall and Spring semesters, and MS students for Fall only.
 Most PhD applicants are admitted in the Fall.
-Note, for 2018 admissions both PhD and MS students will be accepted for Fall only.
 For admission in the Fall semester, completed applications must be received by the Graduate School no later than December 10th.
 For admission in the Spring semester, completed applications must be received by the Graduate School no later than October 1.
 No applications will be reviewed until all required letters, test scores and transcripts have been received.

 Standardized tests: Scores from the Graduate Record Examination (GRE) aptitude test are required for admission to the Field of Nutrition.
 Applicants for fall admission should have taken the GRE by December of the previous year.